Gold Glove Award: Criticism

+Multiple winners

 The most Gold Gloves ever won by one player is 18 by pitcher Greg Maddux.
 He won 13 consecutive awards from 1990 to 2002, all in the National League.
 Brooks Robinson has the most wins for a position player, with 16 Gold Gloves, all at third base, and is tied for the second-highest total overall with pitcher Jim Kaat; both players won their 16 awards consecutively.
 Iván Rodríguez has won the most Gold Gloves as a catcher, with 13 career awards in the American League.
 Ozzie Smith has 13 wins at shortstop; he and Rodríguez are tied for the fourth-highest total among all winners.
 Among outfielders, Roberto Clemente and Willie Mays, who played primarily right field and center field, respectively, are tied for the lead with 12 Gold Gloves.
 Keith Hernandez, the leader at first base, has won 11 times, and Roberto Alomar leads second basemen with 10 wins.
 Other players with 10 or more wins include shortstop Omar Vizquel (11), catcher Johnny Bench (10), third basemen Mike Schmidt (10), and Nolan Arenado (10) and outfielders Ken Griffey Jr., Ichiro Suzuki, Andruw Jones, and Al Kaline (10 each).

-The only player to win Gold Gloves as an infielder and outfielder is Darin Erstad, who won Gold Gloves as an outfielder in 2000 and 2002 and as a first baseman in 2004, all with the Anaheim Angels.
+The only player to win Gold Gloves as an infielder and outfielder is Darin Erstad, who won Gold Gloves as an outfielder in 2000 and 2002 and as a first baseman in 2004, all with the Los Angeles Angels.
 The only other player to win Gold Gloves at multiple positions is Plácido Polanco, who won at second base (2007, 2009 AL) and third base (2011 NL).
 Family pairs to win Gold Gloves include brothers Ken and Clete Boyer (third base), brothers Sandy Alomar Jr. (catcher) and Roberto Alomar (second base), Bengie and Yadier Molina (catcher), father and son Bobby and Barry Bonds (outfield), and father and son Bob (catcher) and Bret Boone (second base).

 The 2021 St. Louis Cardinals hold the record for most Gold Gloves by a single team in a single season with five.
 They also won the team Gold Glove for the National League in the same year.
+The St. Louis Cardinals are the first team to win 100 total Gold Gloves.